PunchThrough/bean-docs/src/detail-information/how-ble-works.md

 In contrast to traditional microcontrollers, microcontrollers equipped with Bluetooth Low Energy (BLE), such as the Bean and Bean+, follow a set of standarized rules and communication protocol defined in Bluetooth Core Specification 4.0.
 We will cover the fundamentals of the network stack involved.

 ### Generic Access Profile (GAP)
 There are two mechanisms that a BLE device can communicate to the outside world: broadcasting or connecting.
 These mechanisms are subjected to the Generic Access Profile (GAP) guidelines.
 GAP defines how BLE-enabled devices can make themselves available and how two devices can communicate directly with each other.
-A device can join a BLE network by adoping these roles specified in GAP: <br><br>
+A device can join a BLE network by adoping these roles specified in GAP:

-__Broadcasting__: <br>
+__Broadcasting__:
 _Main Idea_- Data packets are sent at fixed intervals in a unidirectional manner from the broadcaster to the observer.
 * __Broadcaster:__ A dvice that publically broadcast advertising data packets, such as how long the push button has been pressed.
 No connection happens between the broadcaster and observer.
 An example is when the battery is already put into the Bean, it automatically broadcast data packets to the observer.
 * __Observer:__  A edvices that listens to the data in the advertising packets being broadcasted from the broadcaster.
-An example of a device that listens to the Bean is the computer.<br><br>
+An example of a device that listens to the Bean is the computer.

-__Connecting__: <br>
+__Connecting__:
 _Main Idea_ - A peripheral device that sends specific advertising data packets that inform the central device that it wants to connect.
 Once the peripheral connects, it no longer broadcasts data packets to the world until the connection is closed.
 * __Peripheral:__ A device that used advertising data packets to establish a connection with a central device.
 After connecting, peripherals no longer broadcast data to other central devices and stay connected to the device that accepted connectection request.
 An example of a peripheral is when the Bean connects to the Bean Loader.
 * __Central:__ A device that initiates a connection with a peripheral device by first listenting to the advertising packets.
 A central device can connect to many other peripheral devices.
 An example of a central device is the computer.<br><br>

-__After Connection is Established__: <br>
+__After Connection is Established__:
 _Main Idea_ - Additional procedures can occur once the peripheral device is exclusivley communicating to one central device by transmitting data packets:

 * __Data Packets Can Send the Device Name:__